Oops and Daisies

 I’ll never claim I have a pretty bullet journal.
 But it gets the job done in helping me get organized, starting with looking at my month as a whole like I have here in this pic.

 But now you might be wondering… what of those random lists or journal writing you come up with?
 Just turn to a blank page, label the page, put in the index, and voila!
 You won’t lose it like you used to, promise.
-I have ‘idea’ sheets for everything from my social media that I do, to blog post ideas, to my writing ideas, to my Younique team gift ideas, to ‘live video ideas,’ and now a new project, Story submissions (more on that to come later!).
+I have ‘idea’ sheets for everything from my social media that I do, to blog post ideas, to my writing ideas, to my ‘live video ideas,’ and the list goes on.

 You can also track just about anything you want to!
 I created a monthly “check list” where I can keep track of what social media accounts I post to on a regular basis.
 I’ve even attempted to do this for a cleaning schedule too… but I’m still tweaking that.
-And that’s the beauty of a bullet journal!
+That’s the beauty of a bullet journal.
 If you find something not working?
-You can just switch it up the next month, or heck even on the next page!
+Just switch it up the next month, or heck even on the next page.

 What questions can I answer for you about how to set up a bullet journal?
 Do you use one already?
 If so, how do you have it organized?